fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 </Zoom>

-In this example there are two independent _db.mynamespace.svc.cluster.local_ services.
+In this example, there are two independent `db.mynamespace.svc.cluster.local` services.

 For single-cluster deployments, a single `default` _Agent Group_ can be used: